Professor Anthony Crothers Milner AM

-A distinguished Asia specialist, Professor Anthony Milner is an historian with a particular focus on Malaysia, Indonesia and ASEAN.
-A commentator on Australia-Asia issues, he has also been a leader in building Australia-Asia dialogues.
+A distinguished Asia specialist, Tony is an historian with a particular focus on Malaysia, Indonesia and ASEAN.
+A media commentator on Australia-Asia issues, he has also been a leader in building dialogues with Asian countries.
+His publications include three sole-authored books on the history of ideas and political culture in the Malay world.
+He is also co-editor of the three-volume series, Australia in Asia (Oxford University Press).

-At the Australian Institute of International Affairs Tony served as Research Chair and President of the ACT Branch, and has been made a Life Member.
-At the Asian Studies Association of Australia he was Editor of both the Asian Studies Review and the Southeast Asian Publication Series.
+At the Australian Institute of International Affairs, Tony served as Research Chair and President of the ACT Branch – and was also made a National Life Member in 2008.
+At the Asian Studies Association of Australia, he was Editor of both the Asian Studies Review and the Southeast Asian Publication Series.
+He became Australian Co-Chair of the Council for Security Cooperation in the Asia Pacific (CSCAP) in 2002 and was Non-ASEAN Co-Chair of the CSCAP organization in 2019-2021.
+At Asialink (University of Melbourne), Tony played a leading role in developing the Asialink Conversations, the ASEAN-Australia-New Zealand Dialogue and the annual Canberra Leadership Retreat.

-Tony was appointed a Member of the Order of Australia in 2007 for service to education in the field of Asian studies as an academic and author, and to international relations through the development of cross-cultural education and outreach activities.
+Tony was appointed a Member of the Order of Australia in 2007 for ‘service to education in the field of Asian studies as an academic and author, and to international relations through the development of cross-cultural education and outreach activities’.
+In 2017, he received the Merdeka Award (Malaysia) for ‘Outstanding Contribution to the People of Malaysia’.

 Interested in Scholarships?